Skip navigation Jump to main navigation

 Louise A. Rosen

-Senior Associate Dean, Administrative Affairs and Communications; Lecturer in International and Public Affairs
+Senior Associate Dean, Administrative Affairs and Communications; Lecturer in Professional Studies, Sustainability Management

-Louise A. Rosen serves as the Senior Associate Dean of Administrative Affairs and Communications at Columbia University’s School of Professional Studies and is a lecturer in International and Public Affairs.
-Prior to joining SPS, she had been Deputy Vice President for Strategic Engagement.
-In her decade at the Earth Institute she incubated eight degree programs, including the first undergraduate major in Sustainable Development at Columbia University and the M.S. in Sustainability Management.
+Louise A. Rosen is the senior associate dean of administrative affairs and communications at Columbia University’s School of Professional Studies and a lecturer in international and public affairs.
+Before joining SPS, she served as deputy vice president for strategic engagement at Columbia University's Office of Alumni and Development.
+Prior to that, she spent a decade at the Earth Institute, where she helped incubate eight degree programs, including Columbia’s first undergraduate major in sustainable development and the M.S. in Sustainability Management.

-She was a cofounder of three magazines in London, and has written for several publications including Newsweek.com, Forbes magazine, Upside Today, Fortune Small Business, Vogue, and The New York Times.
-She has a B.S. in geography from the London School of Economics and an M.S. in journalism from Columbia's Graduate School of Journalism.
-Currently she is earning an M.S. in Narrative Medicine, Columbia University, with a focus on narratives in nature and empathetic design.
-She volunteers to help children with special needs and veterans and first responders with PTSD.
+She co-founded three magazines in London and has written for Newsweek.com, Forbes, Upside Today, Fortune Small Business, Vogue, and The New York Times.
+She holds a bachelor’s degree in geography from the London School of Economics and a master’s degree in journalism from Columbia University’s Graduate School of Journalism.
+She is currently working on a book series focused on nature-based narratives.
+She volunteers with animal-assisted therapies for children with special needs, veterans, and first responders experiencing PTSD.